VerKWer/kafka-latency/README.md

 3. `gradle build`

 ## Run
-From the `kafka-latency` directory, where you built the project, simply call `java -jar build/libs/kafka-latency.jar`
+First, make sure that Kafka is up and running in the desired configuration.
+Them, from the `kafka-latency` directory, where you built the project, simply call `java -jar build/libs/kafka-latency.jar`

 ## Runtime Parameters
 By default, the local hostname is used as the bootstrap server for kafka (with port 9092).
 If your setup is different